NukolLodda/Flopcraft/README.md

 the music disc's supposed sound files are recorded from the following videos:

-(note: the initial of each entry is what the music file HAS to be named as or else the mod will not work)
+(note: the initial of each entry is what the music file HAS to be named as or else the audio for the music discs will not work)

 ---
 after_like - https://www.youtube.com/watch?v=FfmPctW89Y0